Today we are going to talk about Article 18 which addresses another dimension of discipleship, Christian Spirituality.

 Life is a balancing act.
 We have to constantly balance between our work and home lives, balance between attending to things that are important versus things that are urgent, between spending and saving.
 But have you every wondered about balancing the old and the new?
 Dwelling on the past versus looking to the future?
 Well, focusing on the old helps us learn from past mistakes and build old skills, deepen old friendships.
 It is a reminder of where we came from.
 Focusing on the new helps keep life fresh and exiting as well as helping expand our horizons and grow in new ways.
 In the Bible we have versus that ask us both to remember what God has done in the past but also to journey with God into the new.
 God wants us to cherish the lessons from the past but also be sensitive to the new things that God is doing in our midst.
 Today we stand at the beginning of not just a new Year but a new decade as well.
 So I think this is a good time to think about the new.
 Entering the New Year is like reached the shore of a new land waiting to be explored.

-The shepherds were the lowest rung of people in society in those days.
-The poorest, most unsightly and least important group of people in Jewish society at the time of…
+Bible Text: Luke 2:1-20 | Preacher: Sandeep Thomas | Series: Christmas | The shepherds were the lowest rung of people in society in those days.
+The poorest, most unsightly and…

-This is the first Sunday of Advent and today in our Advent candle lighting we lit the candle of hope.
-You see the season of Advent has two functions.
-Its…
+Bible Text: Isaiah 2:2-5 | Preacher: Sandeep Thomas | Series: Advent | This is the first Sunday of Advent and today in our Advent candle lighting we lit the candle…

-We will be in and out of the Gospel of John through the rest of this year as we go through the seasons of Thanksgiving and Advent.
-But today I…
+Bible Text: John 17:1-5 | Preacher: Sandeep Thomas | Series: Gospel of John | We will be in and out of the Gospel of John through the rest of this…

-In our journey through the Gospel of John I almost always move sequentially making sure to cover every verse.
-But sometimes because of the way the topics have been arranged…
+Bible Text: John 16:23-33 | In our journey through the Gospel of John I almost always move sequentially making sure to cover every verse.
+But sometimes because of the way…